-A mistake in choosing floor coverings for a commercial space can cost hundreds of thousands of hryvnias.
-If porcelain stoneware in an active shopping center or restaurant begins to wear out, crack, or lose color, the owner has to stop business for repairs.
+A mistake in choosing floor coverings for a commercial space can cost hundreds of thousands.
+If porcelain stoneware in an operating shopping center or restaurant begins to wear out, crack, or lose color, the owner is forced to stop business for repairs.
 To avoid this, architects and project outfitters rely on a strict international standard — the PEI wear resistance class.

-Experts from the national B2B distributor GC "Antey" have prepared a detailed technical guide.
-We will analyze how to correctly read the marking of porcelain stoneware so that the coating serves for decades under extreme traffic conditions.
+Experts from the national B2B distributor GTC "Antey" have prepared a detailed technical guide.
+We will analyze how to correctly read porcelain stoneware markings so that the covering serves for decades under extreme traffic conditions.

-PEI (Porcelain Enamel Institute) is an international indicator of the resistance of glazed tiles to abrasion.
-It is determined in laboratory conditions: the surface of the tile is exposed to an abrasive roller, imitating the steps of people with sand and dirt on their soles.
+PEI (Porcelain Enamel Institute) is an international indicator of glazed tile resistance to abrasion.
+It is determined in laboratory conditions: the tile surface is subjected to an abrasive roller, imitating the steps of people with sand and dirt on their soles.
 Depending on the number of revolutions at which visible damage appears, the material is assigned a class from I to V.

-For commercial projects, only classes starting from III are considered.
-Using lower classes is a direct violation of operating technology.
+For commercial objects, only classes starting from III are considered.
+Using lower classes is a direct violation of operational technology.

 |---|---|---|